ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/dataloader.md

 }
 ```

-_An example with the **Batch Dataloader** can be found [here](https://github.com/ChilliCream/graphql-workshop/blob/master/code/complete/GraphQL/DataLoader/TrackByIdDataLoader.cs)._
+_An example with the **Batch DataLoader** can be found [here](https://github.com/ChilliCream/graphql-workshop/blob/master/code/complete/GraphQL/DataLoader/TrackByIdDataLoader.cs)._

 ## Group DataLoader